-Natural gas ranges and ovens are measured in British thermal units (BTUs) or the amount of heat energy needed to raise one pound of water temperature one degree Fahrenheit.
-The higher the BTU rating on a range or oven, the more energy can be transferred during the cooking process and the faster the temperature of the food can change.
+Natural gas ranges and ovens are measured in British thermal units(BTUs) or the amount of heat energy needed to raise one pound of water one degree Fahrenheit.
+The higher the BTU rating on a range or oven, the more energy can be transferred during the cooking process and the faster the change in the temperature of the food.